 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
 These initiatives typically have to be managed by a lead local government.
 In 2016-17, provisions were introduced to allow for the formation of Regional Subsidiaries.
 Regional Subsidiaries can be formed in line with the Local Government (Regional Subsidiaries) Regulations 2017.
-So far, no Regional Subsidiary has been formed.
-Work is continuing to consider how Regional Subsidiaries can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined limit of risk Ensure all employees of a Regional Subsidiary have the same employment conditions as those directly employed by member local governments.
-Noted.
+So far, no Regional Subsidiary has been formed. can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined Noted.